dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 The semantics follow the statement form.
 If there is no `caseHead`, then it behaves as before.
 When there is a `caseHead`, if the `expression` matches the pattern (and the guard returns `true`) then we evaluate and yield the then element into the surrounding collection.
-Otherwies, we evaluate and yield the else element if there is one.
+Otherwise, we evaluate and yield the else element if there is one.

 ### Pattern context